Made to Order: Discovering monotonic temporal changes via self-supervised video ordering

 \subsection{Comparison on self-supervised proxy tasks}

 Here, we compare to other self-supervised methods based on {\em time}.
-Please refer to the Supplementary Material for a discussion on the subtle differences between the proxy tasks.
+We include a discussion in the Supplementary on the subtle differences between the proxy tasks.
 We include results for training baselines from scratch on MUDS, and testing on Mono-MUDS in localizing and segmenting monotonic changes.
 The results are shown in Table~\ref{tab:compare_Self}, where we conduct three sets of experiments, as detailed below.

 First, we observe that previous methods are extremely crude in localization; this is expected, as they are all based on conv5 feature (even AoT, via CAM).
 Given a 224p input, conv5 has a $13 \times 13$ feature map with 195p receptive field.
 Our architecture handles localization by design, and is hence more capable than other methods that use post-hoc attribution methods on top of standard backbones.
 We also note that AoT does not train, which is also expected as it ingests optical flow as input (and in satellite images using flow does not make sense (change$\neq$motion)), our method is more flexible in this regard.